BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Lobby.CheckCompatibilityCommand.md

       "description": "Always contains 'CheckCompatibilityCommand' to distinguish the command from others.", "type": "string"
     },
+    "ClientIdentification": {
+      "description": "Something to identify what is the client.", "type": "string"
+    },
     "ImplementedProtocolVersion": {
       "description": "The version of the Implemented Bluffin Protocol by the client, Represented as \"Major.Minor.Revision\"", "type": "string"